slytherin007/Flutter/Navigation/Pages/README.md

 ### main.dart

-Contains the code for the responsive drawer, optimizing navigation within your Flutter application.
+Contains the code for the navigation, optimizing navigation within your Flutter application.

 ### pages/